astoilkov/main-thread-scheduling/readme.md

 ### More complex scenarios

-The library has two more functions available: `yieldToMainThread(priority: 'background' | 'user-visible')` and `isTimeToYield(priority: 'background' | 'user-visible')`.
+The library has two more functions available:
+- `yieldToMainThread(priority: 'background' | 'user-visible')`
+- `isTimeToYield(priority: 'background' | 'user-visible')`

 These two functions are used together to handle more advanced use cases.

 A simple use case where you will need those two functions is when you want to render your view before yielding back control to the browser to continue its work:
 ```ts